express-rate-limit/rate-limit-postgresql/readme.md

 ### Types of Postgres Stores
 There are two different types of Postgres Stores:
-1. `PostgresStoreAggregatedIP` (with the default `PostgresStore`)- which aggregates the IP count in the table, as shown in the following table
+1. `PostgresStoreAggregatedIP` (with the default `PostgresStore` constructor)- which aggregates the IP count in the table, as shown in the following table

 | key         | session_id | count |
 |-------------|------------|-------|